chingu-voyages/soloproject-tier3-chingu-trivia-po/README.md

 - [ ] The page should not reload!
 - [ ] Questions are received from the api at the following address: *https://johnmeade-webdev.github.io/chingu_quiz_api/trial.json*
 - [ ] The api is static and does not take in parameters or require a key, simply make your fetch to the above address
+- [ ] Include a way to sort questions by subject so that a user can answer questions specific to the subject of their choosing, *look through the api response to see how you can do this*
+- [ ] Track a user through sessions using some kind of backend persistence; this should allow the user to never have any repeat questions unless they clear their progress

 *Upon Load:*